The Bankrate promise

 2. Proof of identity

-Aside from obvious reasons like identity theft, lenders must be able to verify your identity to determine if you’re a United States citizen or permanent resident and if you’re at least 18 years of age.
+Lenders must be able to verify your identity to determine if you meet its minimum eligibility requirements.
 You’ll typically need to present two forms of identification, such as:

 3. Employer and income verification

 Unsecured personal loans are harder to get approved for since they don’t require you to put up collateral to back the loan.
 Due to the increased level of risk for the lender, you must have a steady stream of verifiable income to be approved.

 If you are traditionally employed, you can verify your income with a few documents.

 - Bank statements.